niranjanbala/remoteinbound.com/NETLIFY_DEPLOYMENT_GUIDE.md

 - **Scopes**: All scopes
 - **⚠️ Important**: This is a sensitive key - keep it secure!

-**Note**: The NextAuth variables are commented out because RemoteInbound uses Supabase authentication instead of NextAuth.
+**Note**: The NextAuth variables are commented out because Remote Inbound uses Supabase authentication instead of NextAuth.
 You only need the 3 Supabase variables above for full functionality.

 ### **Step 4: Save and Redeploy**
 1. Click **"Save"** after adding each variable